Frequently Asked Questions

 Even if it’s the middle of summer, try to remember that these images will be viewed year round, and an awesome sweater looks way better over the course of the year than a cute tank top.

 I know, that last answer sounded like I was really ATT (I’m trying to start anti tank-top as an acronym.
-Go use it in a post on a social site.)
+Go use it in a post on a social site.
+Oh my gosh Amanda, I love that sweater – it makes me totally ATT!)

 I’m not.
 I’m also not anti-shorts, but you need to have at least one pair of long pants and one pair of jeans to go with your solid long sleeved shirt and sweater.